Your ultimate guide to Slack Frontiers Asia Pacific and Europe

 #think-tank

-- Join live ‘ask me anything’ sessions, featuring various customers and experts, to get answers to all your Slack platform questions
+- Join live Ask Me Anything sessions featuring various customers and experts to get all of your Slack platform questions answered

 Need more time or want to revisit specific event content?
-You can come back to the Slack Frontiers workspace and virtual event platform for up to 30 days after the event to continue your experience.
+Come back to the Slack Frontiers workspace and virtual event platform for up to 30 days after the event to continue your experience.

 Need help?

 #helpdesk channel in the Slack Frontiers workspace for questions about Slack.
-For registration questions and support, or to get general programme information, you can email frontiers@slack-corp.com.
+For registration questions and support or general program information, you can email frontiers@slack-corp.com.

 Your registration supports a good cause